 Can I Join the Expedition for a shorter period of time?

 Yes!
 We invite people to join our team for 1 or 2 day visits to our field sites.
 You won't just be "visitors" though - you'll be helping us find and excavate the fossilized remains of dinosaurs and other ancient life.
 Please see our Daily Expedition Visitors page for details.

 do I have to be a paleontologist to DIG DINOSAURS?

 No experience?
 No problem.
 We welcome anyone with a genuine interest in paleontology and dinosaurs!
-You do not have to have any formal training in paleontology to join.
+No formal or even informal training is required.